alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/commercial-samples.markdown

 You must identify the goods as commercial samples by either:

 - tearing, altering, perforating, slashing or defacing the items
-- use permanent, indelible marking or permanent labelling to clearly mark the item as a ‘commercial sample’
+- using permanent, indelible marking or permanent labelling to clearly mark the item as a ‘commercial sample’

 ^If the goods can’t be adequately identified as commercial samples (eg jewellry or precious stones), HMRC won’t accept them for relief.^